MohamedFaraag/OrgNews/README.md

-# orgnews
+# OrgNews

-News Flutter App.
+News Flutter App to see News.

 ## Getting Started